Xmonero/oxen-mq/README.md

 The connection ID generally has two possible values:

-- a string containing a service node pubkey.
+- a string containing a masternode pubkey.
 In this mode OxenMQ will look for the given SN in already-established connections, reusing a connection if one exists.
 If no connection already exists, a new connection to the given SN is attempted (this requires constructing the OxenMQ object with a callback to determine SN remote addresses).